AJ1701/install-ansible-raspberry-pi-centos/README.md

 # install-ansible-raspberry-pi-centos
 A simple script to setup Ansible on a Raspberry Pi running CentOS 7, as there is so enterprise linux RPM build at the time of this writing.

-Prepare to sit tight while installing it, as it may take a while to install.

 Notes
 -------
 * Please do not forget to 'chmod +x installAnsibleRaspberryPiCentOS.sh'!